If you receive a bomb threat

 Actions to take immediately after call

-- Call safety and transportation and forward the information.
+- Call Campus Safety and forward the information.

 - Fill out the telephone bomb threat checklist and give it to the investigating officer.

 - The investigating officer will evaluate the situation and determine further steps.